-1206.01 Name, Portrait or Signature
+1206.01 Name, Portrait, or Signature of Particular Living Individual

-Section 2(c) explicitly pertains to any name, portrait or signature that identifies a particular living individual, or a deceased president of the United States during the life of the president’s widow.
+Section 2(c) explicitly pertains to any name, portrait, or signature that identifies a particular living individual, or a deceased president of the United States during the life of the president’s widow.

-Cases involving portraits include In re McKee Baking Co., 218 USPQ 287 (TTAB 1983) (mark comprising a sign on which the portrait of a young girl appears below the words LITTLE DEBBIE); In re Masucci, 179 USPQ 829 (TTAB 1973) (mark comprising name and portrait of a deceased president of the United States, President Eisenhower); Garden v.
+Portraits.
+Cases involving portraits include In re McKee Baking Co., 218 USPQ 287 (TTAB 1983) (involving a mark consisting of a sign on which the portrait of a young girl appears below the words LITTLE DEBBIE); In re Masucci, 179 USPQ at 829 (involving a mark containing the name and portrait of President Eisenhower); Garden v.
 Parfumerie Rigaud, Inc., 34 USPQ 30 (Comm’r Pats.
-1937) (marks comprising name and portrait of Mary Garden).
+1937) (involving marks containing the name and portrait of petitioner).